TobyMarch/CS673_Assignments/README.md

 # CS673 Assignments
 All of my homework assignments for the spring 2024 semester in one place

+# Assignment 1
+Call each class's run() function from the AssignmentsApplication main method.

 # Assignment 4
 The two web pages for this assignment are run from the same application.